quire-io/guide/_docs/account-01-profile-settings.md

 ![drag a photo]({{ site.url }}{{ site.baseurl }}/assets/images/profile-settings/drag_photo.png)

-You may need to crop your picture before you set it as profile picture.
+You may need to crop your picture before you set it as a profile picture.

 **Note:** Choose to use a different color for your profile icon with **Change Icon Color**.
 {: .notice--warning}